MichaelMarav/ardui-ros/README.md

 ```

-(In case you run into any problems run this too and repeat the process):
+(Don't think this is necessary but in case of any problems run this too and repeat the process):
 ```
 $ rosrun rosserial_client make_library.py ~/Arduino/libraries <package_with_msgs>
 ```